home what'snew resources ask amy news activism antiviolence events marketplace aboutus

 Web site: http://www.faithtrustinstitute.org

-FaithTrust Institute, formerly the Center for Prevention of Sexual and Domestic Violence, is an international, multifaith organization that offers a wide range of services and resources, including training, consultation and educational materials, to provide communities and advocates with the tools and knowledge they need to address religious and cultural issues related to abuse.
+FaithTrust Institute, formerly the Center for Prevention of Sexual and Domestic Violence, is a national, multifaith organization multicultural training and education organization with global reach working to end sexual and domestic violence.
+FaithTrust Institute offers a wide range of services and resources, including training, consultation and educational materials, to provide communities and advocates with the tools and knowledge they need to address religious and cultural issues related to abuse.

 Family Violence Prevention Fund